EDUCBA

 • Time period (Number of years or months for which you have borrowed the loan)

-These elements are used in formulas to calculate the monthly payments for the repayment of your loan.
+These elements are used in formulas to calculate the monthly payments for your loan repayment.
 This calculation appears cumbersome to understand for a layman.

-With the help of Excel, you can create a spreadsheet and calculate the monthly payments for yourself.
+With the help of Excel, you can create a spreadsheet and calculate your monthly payments.

 How to Calculate Monthly Payments for a Loan in Excel?